ViliamVadocz/ViliamVadocz.github.io/src/takbot_tutorial/talking_to_playtak.md

 ## Keeping the connection alive

 WebSocket supports sending pings (short round-trip heartbeat messages) natively, but unfortunately the PlayTak server doesn't deal with them correctly.
-Instead, the PlayTak protocol requires us to text `PING` every half-minute, to which it replies with `OK`.
+Instead, the PlayTak protocol requires us to send the text `PING` every half-minute, to which it replies with `OK`.
 For simplicity we won't be trying to match up our requests to specific `OK` responses.
 We also won't be checking whether we received this `OK`.
 This makes pinging periodically relatively easy: